Please enter your name, email and zip code below to sign up!

-Across the Midwest, hundreds of residents have their utilities shut off every month because they struggle to make their payments.
+Across the Midwest, hundreds of residents have their utilities shut off every month because they need help paying bills.

 By providing a variety of services to help families and individuals weather the storm, whether it be financial emergency, shut-off notices or through a multitude of other hardships, every year we serve millions of individuals across the United States.

-Some of these assistance programs are offered directly from The Salvation Army.
-In addition to our programs, we can assist you in finding helpful programs provided by utility comapnies in the Midwest:
+Some of these utility assistance programs are offered directly from The Salvation Army.
+In addition to our programs, we can assist low-income families in finding helpful programs provided by utility companies in the Midwest:

 Energy Assistance Services (EAS) seeks to walk alongside low-income households to address energy crises.
 In this process an applicant may be offered bill payment assistance, energy company subsidy program enrollment, and case management services.
 These services are designed to support household financial stability and help the customer in achieving goals they have set for themselves.
 In most situations, an EAS Case Specialist will meet with an applicant one on one to determine eligibility and to assess the need or opportunity for additional supports.